 Normally you are referred for podiatry services by your GP or public health nurse.
 You may also contact podiatrists directly.

 You can claim tax relief on medical expenses on podiatry treatment if it is directed by a doctor as part of your medical care..

 Where to apply

-Contact your GP or public health nurse for information on chiropody services in your area.
+Contact your GP, public health nurse or Local Health Office for information on chiropody services in your area.